-UCSF personnel in all other categories (students, staff, and professors without salary) may apply on behalf of a faculty co-author.
+UCSF personnel in all other categories (e.g. students, postdocs, and staff) may apply on behalf of a faculty co-author.
 Each application must have a sponsor from one of the six series listed above.
 A co-author may apply on behalf of a sponsor.
 An awarded application will constitute that faculty member's allocation for the year (journal article) or for two years (book).
 Only one application may be submitted per eligible publication.
 See amounts covered below.

-UCSF scholars are encouraged to include open access article processing charges (APCs) in their grant proposals.
+UCSF researchers are encouraged to include open access article processing charges (APCs) in their grant proposals.
 Many funders, including the NIH, cover such costs.

 Publications that otherwise meet the publication criteria below but that charge to download file formats other than HTML will be funded at up to half the amount in the respective category.

 Funds are awarded on a first-come, first-served basis.

-Note that sales tax does not apply in California to open access publication charges (non-tangible property; see under Sales and Use Tax).
+Note that sales tax does not apply in California to open access publication charges (non-tangible property; see under Paying Sales or Use Tax).
 This fund will not cover them if the publisher mistakenly charges them.
 Authors should ask publishers to remove any such taxes.

 Names of award recipients and information about publications funded will be included on this web site and in reports and announcements about the fund.
 Your feedback about this fund is invaluable to our evaluation, so we will send a brief survey to all participants.